roscoestar/roscoestar.github.io/_posts/2020-03-23-alphabestiary.markdown

 #### Y is for *Yi*
 ![yi](/assets/images/posts/yi.gif)

 *Yi* (meaning "wing") was a one-pound scansoriopterygid from Late Jurassic China, and it's basically a real-life dragon.
-This dinosaur group had batlike membranous wings supported by two points, their third finger, and a non-finger "styliform" bone attached to the wrist.
+This dinosaur group had batlike membranous wings supported by two points: their third finger, and a non-finger "styliform" bone attached to the wrist.
 They also had feathers on their body and tail.
 There are only a few known genera of scansoriopterygid: *Epidexipteryx* (whose fossil preserved the four long ribbonlike tail feathers I've given *Yi* here), *Scansoriopteryx, Ambopteryx, Yi*, and maybe *Pedopenna*.
 Before *Yi* was discovered in 2015, nobody knew what these dinosaurs' long fingers were for--some suggested they poked them into trees like an aye-aye.
 But the holotype of *Yi* preserved the wing membrane, changing the way we understood this group entirely.

 It's unclear whether scansoriopterygids were capable of powered flight, or if they just glided, but based on this new [research](https://phys.org/news/2020-02-gliding-animals-fine-tuned-evolution.html) into the evolutionary trends of gliding animals, I'd bet that they were gliders.
 Unlocking true powered flight would've presumably spurred explosive diversification, but just adapting to glide better fits with the fact that only a few types of scansoriopterygids are known, and all of them are very similar.

+Update: Even newer [research](https://www.sciencedirect.com/science/article/pii/S2589004220307665) suggests that they were indeed just gliders, almost certainly incapable of powered flight.

 Here, *Yi* launches off a tree to glide to another, like a flying squirrel.
 I don't actually know if there's evidence one way or another for them being nocturnal or diurnal--if you know, please tell me!